|site search by freefind||advanced|

 A Mink, a Fink, a Skating Rink uses "cadences reminiscent of jump-rope songs" (Publisher's Weekly) to define nouns and provide many examples, with each noun in bold, colored type to make it stand out.
 There is no overarching storyline; instead, what ties it all together is the continuity of the illustrations, which depict cats in various madcap scenes.

 This is one of those popular series that reminds teachers that books need to first and foremost appeal to kids!
 The cartoon illustrations aren't the usual ones that I am drawn to, but they certainly do appeal to kids.
 One note: Not much ink is devoted to talking about nouns.
 Instead, this book is devoted primarily to providing examples of nouns.

-are two spreads from inside this book.
+Below are sample spreads from inside this book.
 Like most pages in this book, these

 pages focus on providing examples of

 different color to make them stand out.
 If you recognize